 Definition

 The railways network is divided into sections for management and costing purposes.
-In this Schedule the reference to “route section” is a reference to the sections of the railways network as so divided.
+In this Schedule the reference to route section is a reference to the sections of the railways network as so divided.

 Information

 1. A map of the routes listed in Schedule 1 showing the configuration of the tracks on each route.